JasonYuan869/mapmaker/README.md

 ```
 Every `map_<ID>.dat` file contains an array of bytes with length 16384 representing the color of each pixel on the 128-by-128 map.
 Index 0 represents the top left corner of the map, and increasing the index will increase the horizontal offset, then the vertical.

-There are 59 base colors available in Minecraft 1.16, however each base color is actually associated with four separate map colors of varying lightness making a total of 236 colors (232 excluding the four transparant colors).
+There are 59 base colors available in Minecraft 1.16, however each base color is actually associated with four separate map colors of varying lightness making a total of 236 colors (232 excluding the four transparent colors).
 The 208 colors are each associated with a color ID, which is the byte that is entered into the map's NBT file.
 In this program, I hardcoded the list of colors from the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Map_item_format#Full_color_tables) into an array of RGB values found in `color_list.rs`.
 The `Rgb<u8>` struct comes from the [image crate](https://docs.rs/crate/image).

 ### Color conversion
-Also in `color_list.rs`, there is a struct called `RgbColorMap` which takes an array of `Rgb<u8>` as its `colors` field to represent the array of availbe colors.
+Also in `color_list.rs`, there is a struct called `RgbColorMap` which takes an array of `Rgb<u8>` as its `colors` field to represent the array of available colors.
 One function is implemented for this struct called `map_indices(&self, color: &Rgb<u8>)`.
 It takes a single parameter representing an RGB color, which is then processed to find the closest equivalent color in `colors`.
-It does this by iterating through `colors` and computing the sum of squared differences (Euclidean distace formula) of each RGB channel, then returning the index of the color with the lowest distance score.
+It does this by iterating through `colors` and computing the sum of squared differences (Euclidean distance formula) of each RGB channel, then returning the index of the color with the lowest distance score.
 An array representing the error between the source color and the resulting color is also computed and returned in this function, to be used for dithering.
 The last thing in this file is a public static variable `MINECRAFT_COLOR_MAP`, which is an `RgbColorMap` with the array of Minecraft colors as its field.

 When an input image is opened by the program, it is first resized to a multiple of 128 pixels on both dimensions so it fits perfectly on a whole number of maps.
 The borders of the resized image (if any) are colored black.
 The image crate stores images in memory as a container of pixels, similar to a vector, indexed starting from the top left going horizontally.
 The image is converted to a vector of color indices by iterating through every pixel and calling `map_indices(pixel_color)` of `MINECRAFT_COLOR_MAP`.
 The error of each pixel is propagated to neighboring pixels following the [Floyd-Steinberg dithering algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering), which is used to reduce color banding.
 This process is repeated for every input image in the folder.